 – Identifying successes and any limitations

-Students have access to the three computing suites as well as additional facilities in the Learning REsource Base, DT Computer room and individual department facilities, during lunchtime and after school.
-Qualified teachers in computing are available at these times to help students who may be sruggling, or need extra help.
+Students have access to the three computing suites as well as additional facilities in the Learning Resource Base, DT Computer room and individual department facilities, during lunchtime and after school.
+Qualified teachers in computing are available at these times to help students who may be struggling, or need extra help.